AdaCore/spark2014/docs/guidance/main.rst

 "Are We There Yet?
 20 Years of Industrial Theorem Proving with SPARK" by Chapman and Schanda, at http://proteancode.com/keynote.pdf

-The website http://www.spark-2014.org/ is a portal for up-to-date information and resources on SPARK, including an active blog detailing the latest evolutions.
+The website https://www.adacore.com/sparkpro is a portal for up-to-date information and resources on SPARK.
+AdaCore blog at https://blog.adacore.com/ frequently hosts posts on the latest evolutions of SPARK.

 The document "AdaCore Technologies for CENELEC EN 50128:2011" presents the usage of AdaCore's technology in conjunction with the CENELEC EN 50128:2011